 With OAT 2019, the Triennale aims to continue its search into the future:

-"As a physical manifestation of political systems, culture and social structures, architecture play an important role in how we understand and shape our societies.
+"As a physical manifestation of political systems, culture and social structures, architecture plays an important role in how we understand and shape our societies.
 In a time where democracy and current systems of power are being challenged and change is an increasingly present and accelerating force in our global and local societies, OAT 2019 wishes to raise a discussion on the role and relevance of architecture in the future," the guidelines say.

 Download the application guidelines here.